Skip to content ↓

 At SEJ, each science project begins with a ‘BIG Question’, which hooks the children in and engages them in the learning that is to follow.
 The proceeding series of lessons are tailored to enable the children to answer the ‘BIG Question’, which forms part of their assessment opportunity at the end of the project.
 Our inclusive curriculum ensures that all children get to experience science lessons that are varied, incorporating enquiry, investigation and experimentation with the aim of building a curious and questioning mind in children about the world around them.

-Within each project, a carefully selected bank of scientific vocabulary is included.
-This vocabulary has been personalised for each project to ensure that there is progression from Year 3 to Year 6.
-Throughout the series of lessons, the vocabulary is embedded through talk and activities.
-It is an integral part of lessons ensuring that the science curriculum is vocabulary-rich; the children are encouraged to use subject specific vocabulary in their discussions and written work.
+Long-term overviews have been created to include target memories (knowledge the children should know by the end of each lesson) and carefully selected vocabulary which complements the target memories, ensuring there is progression from Year 3 to Year 6.
+Throughout the series of lessons, the vocabulary is embedded through talk and activities, often introduced through an oracy approach.
+It is an integral part of lessons, ensuring that the science curriculum is vocabulary-rich; the children are encouraged to use subject-specific vocabulary in their discussions and written work.

 Every classroom has a science working wall which includes flipchart paper.
-Here the teacher is able to model written explanations, share diagrams and write definitions of subject specific vocabulary.
-The flipchart paper is a visual aid to support pupils and is used as a teaching aid to be referred to within lessons, and in subsequent lessons to facilitate knowledge retrieval.
+Here, the teacher is able to model written explanations, share diagrams and write definitions of subject-specific vocabulary.
+The flipchart paper is a visual aid to support pupils and is used as a teaching tool which can be referred to within lessons, and in subsequent lessons, to facilitate knowledge retrieval which will support the children in answering the Big Question.

 Each project is organised in the same manner within the children’s books.
-It begins with a title page, an A4 Knowledge Organiser providing key words and visual prompts, a Bubble Page, a series of lessons and culminates with a quiz and children answering the ‘BIG Question’.
+It begins with a knowledge organiser which provides the target memories to be taught, keywords and visual prompts, a Brain Dump double-page spread, a series of lessons and culminates with a quiz and children answering the ‘BIG Question’.

-The Bubble Page is a double-page spread where the children are able to recall and reflect on their previous learning.
-Here they may write definitions, draw diagrams or complete short tasks to assist in consolidating their understanding.
+The Brain Dump is a double-page spread where the children can recall and reflect on their previous learning.
+Here, they may write definitions, draw diagrams or complete short tasks to assist in consolidating their understanding.
 Further recall and retrieval practice of the science skills studied are conducted during early morning challenges.

-By the end of the project, having investigated and explored through experimentation, the children will have a vast knowledge and understanding of the content to be able to complete an end of project quiz and answer the ‘BIG Question’.
-The quiz consists of a series of questions about the project requiring the children to use fluency and reasoning skills.
-In order to support the children in answering the ‘BIG Question,’ they are able to refer back to their Bubble Page and the work from their previous lessons.
-Children are able to demonstrate their understanding through written explanations, diagrams, physical creations or presentations.
-The culmination of responses from the quiz and ‘BIG Question’ enable the teacher to make informed judgements to be able to summatively assess the children’s knowledge and understanding within that project.
+By the end of the project, having investigated and explored through experimentation, the children will have a vast knowledge and understanding of the content to be able to complete an end-of-project quiz and answer the ‘BIG Question’.
+The quiz consists of a series of questions about the project requiring the children to apply what they have learnt throughout the project.
+To support the children in answering the ‘BIG Question,’ they can refer back to their Brain Dump and the work from their previous lessons.
+Children will demonstrate their understanding through written explanations, diagrams, physical creations or presentations.
+These written responses and answers to the Big Question, combined with evidence from weekly lessons, help to inform the summative judgements made by teachers at the end of each term.

-In addition to short-term retrieval practice, further opportunities are interwoven within the curriculum to help the children to retain the knowledge that they have learned.
+In addition to short-term retrieval practice, further opportunities are interwoven within the curriculum to help the children to retain the knowledge that they have learnt.
 SEJ provides ‘Innovation Fridays’ which enable the children to consolidate and further embed their learning through revisiting projects after a minimum six-week period.
 This is an opportunity for children across the whole school to reflect upon and revisit prior learning; to celebrate their retained understanding through challenges designed and planned for the children to display their knowledge and skills.
-During these sessions, children construct, perform or present what they have learned and can recall from previous projects such as recreating the journey of the digestive system within a comic book format or construct a human circulatory system through choreographed movements on the playground.
+During these sessions, children construct, perform or present what they have learnt and can recall from previous projects, such as putting their knowledge of electricity to the test to create a board game or recreating the rock cycle out of sweets.